 Kids explore the Hoh Rain Forest, part of Washington's Olympic National Park.
 Credit: JiaYing Grygiel

 A trip to the peninsula in the off-season means iffy weather, but also far fewer visitors and more peace and tranquility.
 The main selling point for me?
 Lower rates.
-I booked a lakeside room at the Lake Quinault Lodge for $95 a night.
-In the peak season, a viewless room in the main lodge goes for $380 plus tax.
+I booked a lakeside room at the Lake Quinault Lodge for around half of what it costs in summer.
 For a killer deal, sure, I’ll pack extra coats, rubber boots and lots of spare pairs of dry socks.

 Wild and huge Olympic National Park